roshan-lal-dia/tech-travelers-journal/README.md

 * maybe should end this
 *AI exam finished
 * found that i have another maild
-* Need to study for Mc
+* Need to study for Mobile Computing

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code